Physics-50/Module-1/docs/Module0.md

 ## Return to Module 0 and begin data collection

-Further instructions will be provided in lab.
 You should spend ~30min on an initial estimate.
 Please submit your estimate and uncertainty on the following form:

 --------------------------